Erudika/scoold/README.md

 ## Microsoft Teams integration

-Scoold **PRO** also integrates with Microsoft Teams.
+**PRO** Scoold Pro also integrates with Microsoft Teams.
 Scoold users can sign in with a Microsoft account, use bot commands to interact with Scoold and also get in-chat notification for mentions and new posts on Scoold.
 Scoold allows you to map spaces to teams or channels.
 By default, each team in MS Teams is mapped to a single Scoold space when people sign in with Microsoft.